What We Do

 We consult to universities, host workshops, community co-creation sessions and events to make sure we're developing good food policy that serves your community and your institution.

 We research best-practice for institutional food policy from around the world. .
 Check out our report What Could A Fair Food University Look Like?
 We are available to speak at events to talk about our findings and work.

 We design projects and activations to bring the Fair Food message alive in the community.
 Stay tuned for developments of our Fair Food UniCycle - a portable fair food kitchen for university communities.

 We know it isn't always easy to eat well on a student budget and schedule.
 We design easy to use resources and run fun workshops to demystify fair food and skill-up students in the kitchen.

 Our report What Could a Fair Food University Look Like? outlines our vision for fair food on Australian Campuses

-In 2016 we hosted a two-day 'writeshop' and together with fifteen students from three universities to develop our vision for fair food policies for Australian tertiary institutions.
+In 2016 we hosted a two-day 'writeshop' and together with fifteen students from three universities we developed our vision for fair food policies in Australian tertiary institutions.
 Within ten days we had written, edited, designed and launched our inaugural report What Could a Fair Food University Look Like?